Amarillo, Texas: Major highways

 Amarillo is served by two interstate highways: Interstate 27 and Interstate 40.
 Amarillo is also the northern terminus for I-27, of which less than one mile (~1.6 km) is located in Potter County.
 The highway terminates at the city's main west–east highway, Interstate 40, just north of the Potter–Randall county line.
 The roadway continues northward into downtown Amarillo via U.S. 60, 87, and 287, via a series of four one-way streets including Buchanan, Pierce, Fillmore and Taylor.
-North of downtown the highway becomes US 87 & 287 and continues northward to Dumas, Texas.
+North of downtown the highway becomes US 87 & 287 and continues northward to Dumas.

-Interstate 40, the city's major east–west thoroughfare was completed entirely through Amarillo in November 1968 across the center of the city.
-Previously, U.S. Highway 66 was the major east–west highway through the city, generally following Amarillo Blvd. to the north of the downtown area and then curving southwest to leave the city near the Veterans Hospital.
-A city route (which was an original alignment of US 66 through central and west Amarillo) followed Fillmore south into the downtown area and turned on West 6th through the San Jacinto Heights district which is now home to many antique shops, restaurants and other businesses, passing the Amarillo Country Club and veering onto West 9th Street and Bushland Blvd before tying into the through route at a traffic circle near the Veterans Hospital.

-Loop 335 circles around Amarillo in all four directions and consists of four-lane roadway on its northeast and southwest quadrants and two-lane paving to the southeast and northwest.

-Amarillo is also mentioned in the song "Route 66".